mmilano/SidePanelCollapse/README.md

 - function to dispose of the sidepanel

 - do i need to check for the sidepanel scss values in setting defaults?

+- setting to make the sidepanel modal when open, which will prevent any scroll of the document when panel is open